Barely shrank

 You have 7 of 7 remaining today.

-Upload your PDF file (max 10MB).
+Upload your PDF file (up to 70MB).

 Choose compression level: Low, Medium, or High.